JuhaniUri/commands-cheatsheet/Oracle/policies/README.md

 Naming is rule is simple: LISTENER_[SID]

-As example: LISTENER_APP, LISTENER_TESTAPP etc.
+As example: LISTENER_APP, LISTENER_TESTAPP or LISTENER_TAPP etc.

 ### Ports
-1521 is resvered for LIVE
+1521 is reserved for LIVE
-1522 - 1529 is for TEST/DEV enviroments.
+1522 - 1529 is for TEST/DEV environment's.